 The Issuer might be exposed to several tax risks according to German tax legislation.
-In general risks might become due when German tax authorities change their interpretation of tax legislations.
-In Creditreform Rating's opinion, the Issuer's risk to become liable for tax risks is limited.
+In general, risks might materialise when German tax authorities change their interpretation of tax legislations.
+In Creditreform Rating's opinion, the Issuer's exposure to tax risks is limited.

 The Issuer could be exposed to German value added tax (VAT) risk.
-VAT tax risks might materialise in case of a Servicer replacement and a subsequent classification of the transaction as factoring by German tax authorities.
+VAT tax risk might materialise in the case of a Servicer replacement and a subsequent classification of the transaction as factoring business by German tax authorities.
 A secondary VAT tax liability could arise if VWL fails to forward the VAT portion included in the lease receivables to the tax authorities.
-In such a case the issuer will collect the gross amount of the receivables including the VAT and settle such liability on its own.
-Risks to the issuer arise if VWL defaults before it has forwarded such amounts to German Tax Authorites.
+In such case the Issuer will collect the gross amount of the receivables including the VAT and settle such liability on its own.
+Risks to the Issuer arise if VWL defaults before it has forwarded such amounts to German Tax Authorites.
 With regard to our internal credit assessment of VW AG, we see limited exposure to such an event.
 VAT tax risks are covered by the VWL Risk Reserve.

 German trade tax risk may materialize if German tax authorities conclude that the Issuer is subject to trade tax in Germany.
-In such a case an addback of interest would lead to higher business profits of the issuer, which would result in a trade tax deduction.
+In such a case an add-back of interest would lead to higher business profits of the Issuer, which would result in a trade tax deduction.
 However, following the German Trade Tax Act, an add-back is limited to the amount of one quarter of the interest payments of the issuer.
 Risks related to a German Trade Tax Event are covered by part of the VWL Risk Reserve (the "German Trade Tax Risk Reserve").
-We deem the German Trade Tax Risk Reserve to be sufficient to cover this risk.
+We deem the German Trade Tax Risk Reserve to be sized sufficiently to cover this risk.